rrwick/SPAdes-Contig-Graph/README.md

 # GetSPAdesContigGraph

-This tool produces a fastg graph from either a SPAdes contigs or scaffolds fasta file.
-It uses the assembly_graph.fastg file, along with the paths file to determine which contigs/scaffolds are connected to each other in the assembly graph.
+This tool produces a fastg graph from either the contigs or scaffolds from a [SPAdes](http://bioinf.spbau.ru/spades) assembly.
+It uses the sequences from the contigs/scaffolds fasta file and adds connections that it infers from the assembly_graph.fastg file and the paths file.

 The resulting graph has advantages over both the SPAdes assembly_graph.fastg file and the contigs/scaffolds fasta file:
 * Sequences have been processed by SPAdes' repeat resolution, like the contigs/scaffolds fasta files but unlike the assembly_graph.fastg file.
 * Connections are present between sequences, like the assembly_graph.fastg file but unlike the contigs/scaffolds files.

-GetSPAdesContigGraph requires the assembly to have been done by SPAdes 3.6.2 or later.
+GetSPAdesContigGraph requires an assembly from SPAdes 3.6.2 or later.

 ## Usage